-- planning (CI-P) for CISE community research infrastructure, - creation of new (CI-NEW) CISE research infrastructure, in order to provide compelling new research opportunities for a broad-based community of CISE researchers that extends well beyond the awardee institution(s).
+- planning (CI-P) for CISE community research infrastructure, - creation of new (CI-NEW) CISE research infrastructure, enhancement of existing (CI-EN) CISE research infrastructure, or - sustainment of existing (CI-SUSTAIN) CISE research infrastructure for the long term, in order to provide compelling new research opportunities for a broad-based community of CISE researchers that extends well beyond the awardee institution(s).
 Furthermore, each CI award may support the operation of such infrastructure, ensuring that the awardee institution(s) is well positioned to provide a high quality of service to CISE community researchers expected to use the infrastructure to realize their research goals.
 CI projects should include a vision for future long-term community sustainability and operation of the infrastructure.
 Projects must include substantial involvement of CISE researchers and enable a focused research agenda related to the core CISE disciplines.
 CI proposals must provide compelling evidence that a diverse community of investigators will find the proposed infrastructure valuable to their research endeavors.